Table of contents

 - How many days of paid holiday are there? (and does this include public holidays?)

-- What are the expectations for non-teaching tasks, such as meetings, attending training, placement testing of students when outside normal working hours?
+- What are the expectations for non-teaching tasks, such as meetings, attending training, placement testing of students when outside regular working hours?

-- Is there a probationary period where either party can terminate the contract? (a period of up to 3 months is common where either you or the school can terminate the contract)
+- Is there a probationary period where either party can terminate the contract? (a period of up to 3 months is typical where either you or the school can terminate the contract)

 - What is my salary?
 When and how is it paid?